 The Market Hall is open 10:00-20:00 on all days except Sunday and Public Holidays, when it is open from 12:00-18:00.
 More information is available from markthal.nl.
 You can find the Market Hall at Blaak Station on the Rotterdam Metro (take any exit), or from tram lines 21 or 24, both of which depart from the Central Station and go to Blaak.
 The parking garage beneath the Markthal can be accessed from Blaak, with the street address: Dominee Jan Scharpstraat 306, 3011 Rotterdam.
 Tours of the Market Hall can be booked from Markthal Tours.
 Short stay apartment rentals are also available from Riva Rentals, and an apartment in the Markthal is also featured on the website Couchsurfing.

 The Market Hall is part of the new inner city heart of the Laurens Quarter, the original pre-war centre of Rotterdam.
 The building is a sustainable combination of food, leisure, living and parking, all fully integrated to enhance and make the most of the synergetic possibilities of the different functions.
 The hall is formed from an arch of privately developed apartments, strategically allowing private investment and iniative to provide a public space.
 The result is a covered square which acts as a central market hall during the day and, after closing hours remains lively due to restaurants on its first floor.

 The apartments follow strict Dutch laws regarding natural day-light: all rooms that require natural light are situated on the outside.
 Kitchens, dining rooms and storage are positioned at the market side, establishing a connection to the market.
-The front and backside are covered with a flexible suspended glass façade, allowing for maximum transparency and a minimum of structure, which will be the largest of its kind in Europe.
+The front and backside are covered with a flexible suspended glass façade, allowing for maximum transparency and a minimum of structure, which is the largest of its kind in Europe.

 To see a video made by Dutch design studio Moooi about the Markthal